 (15) Cantal Capital: Aurillac.
 Online: parish and civil registers, ten-year indices, censuses, alphabetic indices to military recruitment lists and the lists as well, photographs, and notarial records and Holocaust records that relate to Cantal.
 In 2010, the website won a prize for the way it is possible for users to index collaboratively the civil registrations.

 (16) Charente Capital: Angoulême.
 Online: census records for 1842 to 1872, land records, teachers' notebooks, church inventories, old post cards of local towns, villages and sites.
 Parish and civil registrations are now online.
 At long last, the charge has been dropped and the site is now free to use.

 (17) Charente-Maritime Capital: La Rochelle.
 Online: parish, Protestant and civil registers; post cards; photographs of the Second World War; Notarial records of Jonzac.
-Getting better every day!
+NEW!
+Military recruitment lists from 1859 to 1921.

 (18) Cher Capital: Bourges.
 As with many, but not all, you must create an account.
 This will gain you access to parish and civil registrations, censuses, maps, military enlistment registers and indices to them.

 (19) Corrèze Capital: Tulle.
 Online: ten-year indices from 1802 to 1902, parish and civil registrations for all communes from their beginnings to 1902, EXCEPT for Brive-la-Gaillarde (see their own website: http://archives.brive.fr), census returns from 1906 to 1936, military recruitment lists, alphabetic death and will registrations to 1940, maps.

 (2A) Corse-du-Sud Capital: Ajaccio.
 All new!
 Online: Parish and civil registrations from 1548 to 1914, probate tables, land records and census returns.
 Very nice.